FAQ – Do you have any questions about the order process?

 Who translates my copy?

-Whenever possible, your copy will be worked on by the same member of our team of professional, certified, mother-tongue translators selected by our language managers.
+Whenever possible, your copy will be worked on by the same translator, who is a professional, certified native speaker selected by our language managers.
 All copy is proofread and cross-checked with the source text by a certified proofreader (two-phase service).